University of Reading cookie policy

 Placement support

-The Politics and International Relations Department’s dedicated Placement Coordinator will guide you through the career planning process and support you in identifying organisations suited to your individual career interests; reviewing your CV and application forms; building your confidence for interviews, tests and assessment centres; and receiving feedback.
-During your placement you will be supported to ensure you get the best experience from your year in industry.
+Our Politics and International Relations and Sociology's dedicated Placement Coordinator will guide you through the career planning process and support you in identifying organisations and opportunities suited to your individual career interests; reviewing your CV and application forms; building your confidence for interviews, tests and assessment centres; and receiving feedback.
+During your placement, you will be supported to ensure you get the best experience from your year in industry.

 You will also be able to take advantage of the support offered through the University’s Careers & Employability Service where you can participate in telephone and mock interviews and psychometric assessments (ability tests), to ensure that you are thoroughly prepared for the application process.